headforwards-spd/headforwards-website/src/pages/info-pages/training.md

   - content:
       - text: >-
           Self-directed learning is great, but it’s also important that people know what opportunities are available.
-That’s why Headforwards developed a framework to help its employees identify potential career paths.
+That’s why we developed a framework to help our employees identify potential career paths.

-          Typical of its inclusive environment, Headforwards’ career progression framework was developed together with the whole team, so everyone has input into their own development.
+          Typical of our inclusive environment, Headforwards’ career progression framework was created together with the whole team, so everyone has input into their own development.
         type: markdown-component
     isPostit: false